WordPress/gutenberg/docs/how-to-guides/data-basics/1-setup.md

 ## Creating a plugin

 We'll do all the development inside of a WordPress plugin.
-Let's start by creating a `wp-content/plugins/first-gutenberg-app` directory in your local WordPress environment.
+Let's start by creating a `wp-content/plugins/my-first-gutenberg-app` directory in your local WordPress environment.
 We will need to create three files inside that directory:

-* first-gutenberg-app.php – to create a new admin page
+* my-first-gutenberg-app.php – to create a new admin page
 * script.js – for our JavaScript application
 * style.css – for the minimal stylesheet